GionaBolzer/blog/content/blog/post1/index.md

 And the process injection is complete.

-# Bypasses
+# Defender bypass

-Because we also have Defender in place, we have to craft our shellcode in an encrypted and obfuscated way to avoid static analysis.
-We also have to implement some AV heuristic bypasses to be fully secure.
+Because we also have Defender in place, we have to craft our shellcode in an encrypted  way to avoid static analysis.
+We also have to implement some AV heuristic bypasses to avoid runtime detection.

 ## The encrypted shell code

 I chose to do it with a XOR key and a loop over all bytes.

 Below the implementation in c#:

-We declare the key and the unencrypted shellcode.

 ```csharp
 // the key